The Euclidean numbers: Appendix: The Euclidean continuum

 The second argument is \emph{``geometric"}.
 The assumption $|\mathfrak{E}|=\Omega$ yields $\mathfrak{E}\cong\mathbb{E}$, and hence it inherits a very rich structure.
 In particular, every Euclidean number being a transfinite sum of reals, one has that any \emph{distance} is a transfinite (algebraic) sum of \emph{lengths}.
 For instance

 (see equation (\ref{eq:marta}) in subsection \ref{hyperf}) so adding infinitely many segments of lenght $2^{-k}$ cannot provide a segment of length $2$, but only a quantity (a \emph{distance}) which is (infinitesimally) smaller than $2$.
-In the Euclidean world, Achilles will never properly reach the turtle, remaining forever at infinitesimal distance.
+In the Euclidean world, Achilles will never properly reach the turtle, remaining forever at infinitesimal distance (these issues have been discussed also in \cite{BF16,BF19}).
 Assuming that in the physical world infinitesimal quantities cannot be measured and so do not count, the turtle is reached.
 In our opinion, this joke might enphasize the fact that non-Archimedean fields (and, in the future, hopefully also the Euclidean field) might be very useful in building models of natural phenomena (see some examples in \cite{A,ultra,BHW13,belu2012,BHW16}).

 {}